Red X iconGreen tick iconYellow tick icon

 Miranda's behavioural research engages knowledge from fields such as marketing and psychology.
 She utilises a range of quantitative and qualitative methods such as: surveys and questionnaires, panels, systematic reviews, behaviour change experiments (in-field and lab based), projective techniques, observations, interviews, focus groups, ethnographic research, and Q methodology.
 Miranda specialises in conducting behavioural research in the Asia-Pacific region.
 Her strong network of Asia-Pacific-based research affiliates means that she can conduct in-market behavioural research in the national language.
 She also has expansive networks in the food industry (both NZ and global, particularly in Asia).

 Miranda's projects, which provide insights and interventions for improved food system sustainability, embody many types of engagement outside of academia.
-In recognition of her proactive engagement with key external bodies, Miranda was the 2018 winner of the 'Outstanding Community Engagement Award', Division of Sciences, University of Otago.
+In recognition of her proactive engagement with key external bodies, Miranda is a past winner of the 'Outstanding Community Engagement Award', Division of Sciences.
 Miranda welcomes commercial research proposals and partnerships.
 She can help your organisation collect and apply insights from behavioural sciences to tackle a wide range of food systems challenges.

 Miranda can help you with: